FlowFuse/website/src/_includes/core-nodes/write-file-use-case.md

-## What is Write File Node in Node-RED?
+## What is the Write File Node in Node-RED?

 The "Write File" node in Node-RED is used to write data to a file on the filesystem.
 It's commonly employed in flows where you need to save data or logs for later analysis or storage.
+However, In FlowFuse Cloud, the Write File node interacts with a cloud-based storage solution, leveraging AWS S3 for file storage.
 The content to be written is specified using `msg.payload`.

 # Configuring the Write File Node in Node-RED: